Coolweb2go/losangelesphotosafaris-com/_posts/2021-06-08-downtown-la-night-photo-tour.md

 Subject Matter : Travel, People, Architecture, Documentary
 ![Los angeles 110 fwy night](https://losangelesphotosafaris.files.wordpress.com/2020/07/e4962-downtown-la-110-fwy-blue-night-pic-web-1.jpg)

-Your photo assignment for tonight’s shooting :

-We will be shooting for a travel magazine in LA that needs photos for an article showing foreign travellers the many fun attractions in Los Angeles they can explore on a budget.
-These are known as editorial photos.
-There will be critiques of your photos throughout the night.

 Your photo instructors : Elle Gamboa ( night photography specialist ) w

 ### Register for a photo workshop
 Send me an email to photosafari@inbox.com